St Thomas' Anglican Church, Toowong: History

 In June 1865, another meeting was held and this time it was chaired by Reverend Thomas Jones of All Saints' Church in Wickham Terrace; a manifestation of the diocese's support of the Toowong residents' scheme.
 The congregation at Toowong was to be part of the All Saints' Parish, and at this meeting details for the construction of the church were finalised and it was decided that the church could also be used as a temporary school as there was yet to be a state school established in the area.

-By 1866 the first St Thomas' was complete; a small timber framed and clad building with a gabled shingled roof featuring tripartite lancet window groups.
+On Sunday 29 October 1865, the Anglican Church of St Thomas the Apostle opened on Lot 13 in Curlew Street, donated by Richard Langler Drew (27.48986°S 152.98869°E).
+It was a small timber framed and clad building with a gabled shingled roof featuring tripartite lancet window groups.
 The building cost £185.12.6 and was designed by Ellerker, the parishioner and architect, formerly of Melbourne who practised in Brisbane from 1864 until 1866.
 To defray the cost of the church a system of letting pews was instigated, securing a regular income but exposing the church to allegations of elitism.
 By 1867 a newspaper reported that the church, with a capacity of fifty people, was inadequate for the growing congregation.
 It was clear that steps toward procuring enlargements or the construction of a new church were necessary.

-In 1870 St Thomas' became a parish, independent of All Saints'.
+In 1870, St Thomas' became a parish, independent of All Saints'.
 The congregation then decided that both enlargements to the building and procuring the services of a minister were necessary.
 To fulfil the latter requirement Robert Creyke was appointed, but it would take some years before steps toward a larger building were taken.
 During the early 1870s many memorial items were donated to the church including a stone font commemorating Miss Georgina Hely, still in use today in the parish; an altar, an organ and a sedilia (or altar seat).
 When Robert Creyke resigned his post in 1875, Benjamin Glennie, a prominent and prolific Queensland Church of England minister was appointed.

 In the mid-1870s, Toowong was rapidly growing particularly after the rail line was introduced in 1875 with a station at Toowong.
 While large houses were still constructed in the area, many newly planned streets started to fill with smaller family houses on tighter allotments.
 By 1878 a State School was opened in Aston Street.
 In November 1875, at a meeting of the St Thomas' Parish a decision was made to enlist the help of Church of England residents in the area for fundraising and donations toward acquiring a central site for a new permanent masonry church.